cloudDrake/MyGame/readme.md

 MyGame

 Let me know a title for my game!
+Still no idea for the title - aBlueSky

 This is basically just an overhead 2D adventure game.
 I'm doing this for learning purposes to see how larger games are built.
 I'm doing this without a tutorial,